stonepros/stone/doc/rados/operations/bluestore-migration.rst

 -------------------

-A single logical OSD can be converted by using the ``copy`` function of ``ceph-objectstore-tool``.
+A single logical OSD can be converted by using the ``copy`` function of ``stone-objectstore-tool``.
 This requires that the host have a free device (or devices) to provision a new, empty BlueStore OSD.
 For example, if each host in your cluster has 12 OSDs, then you'd need a 13th available device so that each OSD can be converted in turn before the